MitraDP/Pancreas-CT-image-and-volumetric-semantic-segmentation/README.md

 ## Results
-The highest DSC that I got is 75.60±8.60% with the following parameters: number of in_features = 32, ReLU activation function, patch size of 32×64×64 and batch size of 16.
+The highest DSC that I got is 75.60±8.60% with the following parameters: patch size of 32×64×64, batch size of 16, 32 in_features, and ReLU activation function.

 Figure 2 shows three views of an example of pancreas segmentation plotted by ITK-SNAP.